josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_prevent_the_catfishing.md

 the mod data is not a free pass, my previous trauma history is not a free pass, the moj sealed status is not a free pass.

 stop. being. weird.

+---

+"jewesses against un-secret pervert police" doesn't really flow off tye tongue, you know?

+hmmmm....

+which organisations do i know...

+who were obsessed with racial purity,
+and policed on racial lines for being "too political",
+and were a bunch of losers who never served actual military careers in the most part?

+the mind boggles. 🙄